ariel-morrison/hand_sensor_test/README.md

 Reference for controlled setting: Morrison, A.L. et al. (2019), Quantifying student engagement in learning about climate change using galvanic hand sensors in a controlled educational setting.
 Climatic Change, https://doi.org/10.1007/s10584-019-02576-6.

-*Description: This code performs a simple continuous decomposition analysis on electrodermal activity data downloaded from an Empatica E4 sensor.*
+*Description: This script analyzes skin conductance data from Empatica E4 hand sensors.
+It reads and unzips zip archives downloaded from the Empatica website, performs a simple continuous decomposition analysis, calculates the mean percent difference in skin conductance between an activity and a person's baseline, and saves the analyzed data as a .csv output.*

 **To RUN:**